CD upgrades

 Music Hall Audio Makes the CD 25 which is one of the last examples of a dying breed, the resonably priced CD player with audiophile pretensions.
 It features a good quality transport in the form of the Philips CDM 12 and a 24bits capable DAC although not with any upsampling capabilities, only sold in the USA though.

-Nad Electronics Makes the C520 player, a fairly low priced model intended to mate with their C320 amp, introduced in 1999 and has a Sanyo CD transport with a Burr-Brown 20 bit delta/sigma converter and sports a coaxial digital out.
+NAD Makes the C520 player, a fairly low priced model intended to mate with their C320 amp, introduced in 1999 and has a Sanyo CD transport with a Burr-Brown 20 bit delta/sigma converter and sports a coaxial digital out.

-North Star Design Makes the simply gorgeous Model 192 top loading CD transport, although it features both SPDIF and AES/EBU balanced digital outputs to make the most out of it's internal high resolution clock, 24bit/192KHz upsampling feature and it's re-clocking circutry you are supposed to mate it with a D/A converter from the company (or compatible) and use I2S digital link that carries both 24bit audio data and a timing signal.
+North Star Design Makes the simply gorgeous Model 192 top loading CD transport, although it features both S/PDIF and AES/EBU balanced digital outputs to make the most out of it's internal high resolution clock, 24bit/192KHz upsampling feature and it's re-clocking circuitry you are supposed to mate it with a D/A converter from the company (or compatible) and use I2S digital link that carries both 24bit audio data and a timing signal.

 Polyfusion Makes a high end CD player and an D/A converter to go with it.